InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Related Work

-\textbf{3D Representation Learning on Point Clouds.} Point clouds are sparsely-scattered, thus cannot be represented like regular-aligned 2D image pixels.
-How to effectively handle and utilize point cloud information has been a big challenge in 3D research.
-To address this issue, two main strategies have been proposed: \textbf{voxel-based} and \textbf{point-based}.
-(1) Due to point cloud data's sparse and memory-consuming properties, traditional 3D methods of voxelization and 3D convolution are ineffective in learning point cloud features.
-A variety of works has been presented for improvement in recent years, including more efficient spatial sparse convolution~\cite{choy20194d, SparseConv} and octree-based convolutional neural networks~\cite{wang2017cnn,riegler2017octnet}.
-(2) Point-based models leverage the permutation invariant nature of raw point cloud for enhanced 3D processing~\cite{qi2017pointnet,qi2017pointnet++}.
-Specifically, most point-based models first sample sub-points from the initial point clouds, then apply feature aggregation function on each sub-point in a local point cloud cluster after the grouping.
-The representatives of the point-based methods are graph-based learning~\cite{wang2019dynamic,zhiheng2019pyramnet,landrieu2018large,landrieu2019point} and convolution-like operations~\cite{hua2018pointwise,engelmann2019dilated,zhao2019pointweb,wang2018deep,Thomas_2019_ICCV,PointConv,hu2019randla}.
-With the development of the representation learning on point clouds, various downstream tasks related to VG on point clouds have been explored rapidly, e.g., 3D object detection~\cite{qi2019deep} and instance segmentation~\cite{jiang2020pointgroup}.
+\textbf{3D Representation Learning on Point Clouds.} Unlike 2D images with regular grids, point clouds are irregular and often sparsely-scattered.
+Recently, point-based models leverage the permutation invariant nature of raw point cloud for enhanced 3D processing~\cite{qi2017pointnet,qi2017pointnet++}.
+Specifically, most point-based models first sample sub-points from the initial point clouds, then apply a feature aggregation function on each sub-point in a local point cloud cluster after the grouping.
+The representatives of the point-based methods are graph-based learning~\cite{wang2019dynamic,zhiheng2019pyramnet,landrieu2018large,landrieu2019point} and convolution-like operations~\cite{zhao2019pointweb,Thomas_2019_ICCV,PointConv,hu2019randla,yan2020pointasnl}.
+With the development of the representation learning on point clouds, various downstream tasks related to visual grounding on point clouds have been explored rapidly, \eg, 3D object detection~\cite{qi2019deep} and instance segmentation~\cite{jiang2020pointgroup}.